Portishead Radio: Closure and redevelopment of the site

 In 1998, British Telecom Maritime Radio Services announced the planned closure of Portishead Radio.
 The long-range services (HF bands 3–30 MHz) were planned to cease at 12:00 GMT on 30 April 2000.
 The short-range VHF maritime band (156–174 MHz) services were scheduled to close at the same time, and the medium-range services (MF maritime band 1.6–3.0 MHz) services at 12:00 on 30 June.
 The station formally closed at 1200 UTC on 30 April 2000.

 In September 2004, Sedgemoor District Council adopted a local development plan that proposed the site of Portishead Radio for future housing development.
 In October 2007, planning permission for a development of 190 houses and flats on the site was granted, and shortly afterwards the radio station buildings were demolished.

 In 2007, the buildings at the Highbridge site were demolished to make way for the Mulholland Park housing estate, named after former station manager Don Mulholland and his father Robert, who also worked at the station.

+The cover of the 2020 Portishead Radio book.